 He is describing his own grave, where he will rest in the future.
 The speaker knows that before this field of poplars can ever grow back, he will be long dead.
 He will not live to see it rejuvenated.

-In the final stanza the speaker takes a larger, overarching view of what has happened to his world.
+In the final stanza, the speaker takes a larger, overarching view of what has happened to his world.
 The shock of seeing the field in this state has triggered him to think more deeply about life.
 It has “engage[d] him” more than anything else.
-It has also inspired him to think on the way that the “pleasures of man” so easily “perish.”
+It has also inspired him to think about the way that the “pleasures of man” so easily “perish.”